landlab/landlab/landlab/components/lithology/joss/paper.md

 is now part of the Landlab tutorials repository.
 This tutorial was brought into the repository with [Pull Request # 19](https://github.com/landlab/tutorials/pull/19).
-The first release version of the Landlab tutorials that includes this notebooks is tagged as v1.5.4.
-It is archived with the following DOI: [@ZenodoLithologyNotebook].
+The first release version of the Landlab tutorials that includes this notebooks is tagged as v1.5.4 and is archived in Zenodo with the linked DOI: [@ZenodoLithologyNotebook].

 # Acknowledgements